gcallah/BookReviews/PilkingtonInterview/pilkington-interview.md

-I don't think there's a perfect society, and in fact, one of the main points I've been making in interviews since the book came out is that we're going to see a multitude of different civilizational societies emerge, from the Chinese to the Russian to the Indian.
+I don't think there's a perfect society, and in fact, one of the main points I've been making in interviews since the book came out is that we're going to see a multitude of different civilizational societies emerge, from the Chinese to the Russian to the Indian to the neo-Ottoman Turkic, probably, to the neo-Shia Iran.
+These are going to be different societies, and they're going to look very different, but I think what they'll share in common is that they'll be aspiring to something resembling natural law thinking.

-**************************

-PP: to the neo-Ottoman Turkic, probably, to the neo-Shia Iran.
-I mean, these are going to be different societies, and they're going to look very different, but I think what they'll share in common is that they'll be aspiring to something resembling natural law thinking.
 And of course, natural law thinking doesn't just exist in the West.
-I've been over to China twice this year, talking with Confucian scholars and so on, and there's

-PP: I am of the view, the Jesuit view, that there is definitely natural law thinking in, for example, Confucius, which is pretty much as advanced as our pagan thinkers, just to point out.
-So, it'll look different elsewhere, and it'll never be per... it'll... everywhere, and it'll never be perfect, but, you know, that's just the... that's the human condition, in a sense.
+I've been over to China twice this year, talking with Confucian scholars and I am of the view, the Jesuit view, that there is definitely natural law thinking in, for example, Confucius, which is pretty much as advanced as our pagan thinkers.
+So, it'll look different elsewhere, and it'll never be perfect, but, that's just the... that's the human condition.

-GC: Wow, the fuck?

-GC: Right, so we're both, readers of John Gray, and

-GC: his recent...
-You know, I think... well, I think he's been saying this since the 90s.
-He just came out with a column in the New Statesman, an essay in The New Statesman, reiterating this.
-And...
+GC: We're both readers of John Gray.
+He just came out with an essay in *The New Statesman*, reiterating something he's been saying since the 90s.

-GC: Well, he has many criticisms of liberalism.
+Now, he has many criticisms of liberalism.

-GC: He doesn't think that there is... you know, what he sees as the actual, best thing we can do, given our situation, is a kind of modus vivendi liberalism that

-GC: Stops trying to...
-Invade...

-GC: subcultures and liberalize them, right?
-That allows Muslims to be Muslims, and allows, Mormons to be Mormons, and the Amish to be Amish, and accepts this diversity.
+But what he sees as the actual, best thing we can do politically, given our situation, is a kind of modus vivendi liberalism that stops trying to invade subcultures and liberalize them.
+A regime that allows Muslims to be Muslims, and allows Mormons to be Mormons, and the Amish to be Amish, and accepts this diversity instead of trying to force liberal values on everyone.

-GC: But, under a general, broadly liberal umbrella.
-So, you know, I think what he is...

-GC: Essentially, in your terms, doing is saying, well, we can return to soft liberalism, and in fact.
+But this is under a general, broadly liberal umbrella.
+So, I think what he is essentially saying, in your terms, is that we *can* and should return to soft liberalism.

-GC: There... he would contend there's no consensus

-GC: for, for instance, re-Christianizing the U.S, that this would be very divisive, and it's... it's not going to happen given
+GC: He would contend there's no consensus for, for instance, re-Christianizing the U.S, that this would be very divisive, and it's... it's not going to happen given the large number of people who would object to the project.

-GC: the,

-GC: the large number of people who would object to the project.
 So, how would you respond to Gray's contention here?

+**************************

 PP: Well, those... to my mind, they're two separate things.
-So, having different cultural and religious groups

-PP: live, in harmony, I suppose, has nothing to do with liberalism.
+So, having different cultural and religious groups live, in harmony, I suppose, has nothing to do with liberalism.
 It's happened before liberalism, it's happened since.
 I'm currently sitting in Budapest.
 I was down in Serbia a few weeks ago.

 PP: We are close to the border here.
 There are minarets with the... with the crescent taken down all over the little